Edit Blog Post

 Impossible to bring anything to the beach without getting it snatched

-hummingbird sanctuary at the park entrance where a rainbow of Kamikaze birds dogfight over the feeders.
-It's mesmerizing.
+go crazy taking pictures of it.
+There was also a hummingbird sanctuary at the park entrance where a rainbow of tiny Kamikazes dogfight over the feeders.
+We stay for a while because its a bit mesmerizing.

 Park Po Po